howardchung/opencfb/README.md

   * `curl -sSL https://github.com/cortesi/modd/releases/download/v0.7/modd-0.7-linux64.tgz | sudo tar zxv --strip-components 1 -C /usr/local/bin`
   * `modd`
 * This project uses go modules, added in Go 1.11.
 If the project exists within the GOPATH, it may not work properly.
 Changing the GOPATH can resolve this: `export GOPATH=/home/ubuntu`
-* Configure the application with a `.env` file in the root of the repo
+* Configure the application with a `.env` file in the root of the server directory

 Building a Docker container
 ====